garethredfern/laravelvue-spa/content/en/setup/telescope.md

 ### Installing Telescope

 You can use Composer to install Telescope into your Laravel project.
-Don’t forget we are using sail, if you are not then swap `sail` for `php`).
+Don’t forget we are using Sail, if you are not then swap `sail` for `php`).

 ```bash
 sail composer require laravel/telescope
 ```

 After installing Telescope, publish its assets using the telescope:install Artisan command.
 After installing Telescope, you should also run the migrate command in order to create the tables needed to store Telescope's data.
-Don’t forget we are using sail, if you are not then swap `sail` for `php`).
+Don’t forget we are using Sail, if you are not then swap `sail` for `php`).

 ```bash
 sail artisan telescope:install